 Is the Brazil fuel subsidy being extended or ended?

 Both, in effect.
-The government announced last week it was withdrawing part of the diesel benefit and is weighing a gradual exit from gasoline support, but Congress has funded the diesel subsidy through December because the collapse of the June truce has pushed oil prices back up.
+The government said last week it was withdrawing part of the diesel benefit and is weighing a gradual exit from gasoline support.
+Yet Congress has funded the diesel subsidy through December, because the collapse of the June truce has pushed oil prices back up.

 Connected Coverage